ltpitt/bash-network-repair-automation/README.md

 `sudo crontab -e`
 - Add to your crontab the following line, it will execute the check every minute.
 Please customize the script path according to the folder where you cloned the repo:
 `* * * * * /yourpath/network_check.sh >> /var/log/netcheck.log 2>&1`
-- If you also want to reboot in case the network is not working after the fix customize the reboot_server variable accordigly editing the script:
+- If you also want to reboot in case the network is not working after the fix customize the reboot_server variable accordigly editing the script using vi (or your preferred editor):
-`nano network_check.sh`
+`vi network_check.sh`
 - The script contains VERY verbose comments and explanations in order to make it friendly and easy to modify for young and / or inexperienced BASH users.
 If you are an expert you will find those terrible and boring, here's a snippet to remove all comments in one go:
 `grep -o '^[^#]*' network_check.sh`